-- o Rape Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ or another person, without the consent of the victim.
-This definition includes any gender of victim or perpetrator. - o Fondling The touching of the private body parts of another person for the purposes of sexual gratification without consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or temporary or permanent mental or physical incapacity. - o Incest Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Non-forcible sexual intercourse with a person who is under the statutory age of consent. - Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+- Criminal Homicide - Murder and Non-negligent Manslaughter The willful (non-negligent) killing of one human being by another. - Manslaughter by Negligence The killing of another person through gross negligence. - Sexual Assault (Sex Offenses) - Rape Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ or another person, without the consent of the victim.
+This definition includes any gender of victim or perpetrator. - Fondling The touching of the private body parts of another person for the purposes of sexual gratification without consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or temporary or permanent mental or physical incapacity. - Incest Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Non-forcible sexual intercourse with a person who is under the statutory age of consent. - Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - Burglary The unlawful entry of a structure to commit a felony or a theft. - Motor Vehicle Theft The theft or attempted theft of a motor vehicle; includes joyriding. - Arson Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft or personal property of another. - Hate Crimes a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
-Bias is a preformed negative opinion or attitude toward a group of persons based on their protected class: race, religion, ethnicity/national origin, disability, gender, gender identity, or sexual orientation. - o a criminal act involving one or more of the aforementioned crimes, as well as the crimes of: - Larceny/Theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another. - ➤ Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - ➤ Destruction of Property/Vandalism: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it. - Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - As well as any other crime involving bodily injury which is shown or suspected to have been motivated by bias against any person or group of persons, or the property of any person or group of persons based upon the perception that the person or group has one or more of the following characteristics:
+Bias is a preformed negative opinion or attitude toward a group of persons based on their protected class: race, religion, ethnicity/national origin, disability, gender, gender identity, or sexual orientation. - a criminal act involving one or more of the aforementioned crimes, as well as the crimes of: - Larceny/Theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another. - Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - Destruction of Property/Vandalism: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it. - Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - As well as any other crime involving bodily injury which is shown or suspected to have been motivated by bias against any person or group of persons, or the property of any person or group of persons based upon the perception that the person or group has one or more of the following characteristics: